 What is tryptophan?

-Basically, tryptophan is an amino acid that helps synthesize proteins.
+Tryptophan is an amino acid that helps synthesize proteins.
 Now, why is this amino acid relevant to our milk and sleep discussion?
 Well, tryptophan also helps to make serotonin: the neurotransmitter responsible for causing relaxation and of course melatonin: the hormone which regulates our sleep schedule.

-Taken in this light, tryptophan is actually very important when it comes to sleep.
+Taken in this light, tryptophan is very important when it comes to sleep.
 But one of the most important things to remember about tryptophan: your body cannot manufacture it naturally.
-No, you need to consume foods which have tryptophan in order to access it.
+No, you need to consume foods which have tryptophan to access it.
 Here is a list of foods rich in tryptophan:

 - Dried dates